awinabaab/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C - More pointers, arrays and strings
+i# C - More pointers, arrays and strings
   - What are pointers and how to use them.
   - What are arrays and how to use them.
   - What are the differences between pointers and arrays.